- What is an Astronomy Holiday

 Travelling to the remote Atoll of Hao in French Polynesia to view the Total Solar Eclipse with a group of 125 astronomers in July 2010 - a trip I'll never forget for many reasons!
-We set up a temporary camp which was home for a week and had great viewing conditions for the eclipse - The diamond ring at third contact was stunning.
+We set up a temporary camp which was my home for a week and had great viewing conditions for the eclipse - The diamond ring at third contact was particularly stunning.

 Best travel tip